Command & Conquer: Red Alert 2: Game balance

 Like previous Command & Conquer games, the two factions in Red Alert 2 have unique armies with their own strengths and weaknesses.
 To achieve victory, a player must play to their faction's strengths and exploit the other faction's weaknesses.
 The factions follow the same trend in the previous title.

-Soviet vehicles tend to possess heavier firepower and/or being able to take more punishment compared to their Allied counterparts with examples such the Heavy Rhino Tank and its V3 Rocket Launchers.
+Soviet vehicles tend to possess heavier firepower and/or being able to take more punishment compared to their Allied counterparts with examples such as the Heavy Rhino Tank and its V3 Rocket Launchers.
 However, they are also more expensive to build and at times move more slowly, allowing Allied vehicles to out-maneuver and outnumber them.
-The basic Soviet infantry, on the other hand, the Conscript, though much inferior to the Allied G.I., are incredibly inexpensive and far faster to train making it easy to mass produce.
+The basic Soviet infantry, on the other hand, the Conscript, though much inferior to the Allied G.I., are incredibly inexpensive and far faster to train making it easy to mass-produce.

 The Soviet faction is also superior in the early game and in land wars because of their more powerful and advanced tanks, while the Allied faction is better in the late game with more advanced units, such as those used in naval warfare.
 In particular, the Soviets are better for early game rushes, which are very common in online games.

 Single-player

 In single-player mode, the player can either compete in one of three campaigns or compete in Skirmish mode where the battle rules and settings can be customized.

 Red Alert 2 contains three campaigns.
 Boot Camp, Allied, and Soviet.
 Each campaign is distinct in its own way.
 Boot Camp is simply a tutorial campaign consisting of two missions in which the player is introduced to the fundamentals of the game with the use of Allied forces.
-If played, Boot Camp leads into Allied Campaign chronologically.
+If played, Boot Camp leads into the Allied Campaign chronologically.
 Allied and Soviet campaigns are the two main campaigns of the game, each consisting of twelve missions in which the player faces off against one or more computer-controlled opponents.
 In some missions, the objective is simply to defeat all opposing forces in the area; other missions have more specific objectives, such as capturing or destroying a particular enemy structure or defending a particular structure of the player's own from enemy attacks.
 While fundamentally different in story and units, both Campaigns are structured similarly.
-Both begin with the player operating a limited base or otherwise a Mobile Construction Unit to start from scratch plus a platoon of certain units, but in a few missions construction is not required.
+Both begin with the player operating a limited base or otherwise a Mobile Construction Unit to start from scratch plus a platoon of certain units, but in a few missions, construction is not required.